awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 To promote CDC performance, AWS DMS supports these task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Kinesis target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.
 + `ParallelApplyBufferSize` – Specifies the maximum number of records to store in each buffer queue for concurrent threads to push to a Kinesis target endpoint during a CDC load\.
 The default value is 100 and the maximum value is 1,000\.
 Use this option when `ParallelApplyThreads` specifies more than one thread\.
 + `ParallelApplyQueuesPerThread` – Specifies the number of queues that each thread accesses to take data records out of queues and generate a batch load for a Kinesis endpoint during CDC\.
+The default value is 1 and the maximum value is 512\.

 When using `ParallelApply*` task settings, the `partition-key-type` default is the `primary-key` of the table, not `schema-name.table-name`\.